Murder of Sonya Massey: Aftermath

-Massey's father criticized the sheriff's office for hiring Grayson despite the "serious blemishes on his record".
+Massey's family retained Ben Crump, a prominent civil rights attorney who has represented several other victims of high-profile instances of police brutality, including George Floyd and Breonna Taylor.
+Massey's father criticized the sheriff's office for hiring Grayson despite the "serious blemishes on his record."
 Additionally, her family said that police had initially blamed Massey's death on both suicide and a neighbor.